BrandonGrayson/burger/README.md

 # Eat Da Burger

 ## Description
 Welcome to Eat the burger.
-An app that allows users to eat any burger there heart desires.
+An app that allows users to eat any burger their heart desires.

 ### Dependencies
 mySQL